Beyond Numbers: Why Arts Education Outshines STEM in Developing Critical Thinkers - Part 2

 The skills developed through arts education are highly transferable and applicable in various real-world contexts.
 Critical thinking, creativity, emotional intelligence, and the ability to synthesize information are valuable in any career.
 In fact, many successful professionals in fields as diverse as business, law, medicine, and technology attribute their success to the skills they gained through arts education.

 For example, design thinking—a methodology used by leading companies to develop innovative products and services—is rooted in principles from the arts.
 It involves empathizing with users, defining problems, ideating creatively, prototyping solutions, and testing them iteratively.
-These steps mirror the creative processes taught in arts education provided at the Duke Ellington School of the Arts, highlighting the practical relevance of these skills.
+These steps mirror the creative processes taught in arts education.

 Conclusion